dmlongo/Callidus/README.md

 -computeWidth followed by yes or no for do the width computation apart from the decomposition

--output followed by the file name if you want to write the solution on a file
+-output followed by the file name if you want to write the solution on a file.
+N.B. the structure is will be different